How to sell WordPress maintenance plans

 Once you install Duplicator on your client’s site, you’ll probably want to limit your client’s access to import and export features.
 This ensures that no one accidentally overwrites the site without permission.

 To do this, visit the Access settings page.
-Find the Package Import and Package Export fields:
+Find the Backup Import and Backup Export fields.

 Then, you’re free to migrate the site with Duplicator.
-First, go to Packages » Create New:
+First, go to Backups » Add New.

-Duplicator will automatically scan your client’s site for any issues:
+Click Next.
+Duplicator will automatically scan your client’s site for any issues.

-This zip file will contain all of your client’s site files, plugins, themes, and database tables.
+This archive file will contain all of your client’s site files, plugins, themes, and database tables.
 To migrate this data, install Duplicator on the destination server.
-Then, head over to Duplicator Pro » Import:
+Head over to Duplicator Pro » Import Backups.

 Drag and drop the archive file into the import box.
 You can then use the Duplicator installation wizard to finish migrating the site!